expo/expo/docs/versions/unversioned/sdk/calendar.md

 #### Returns

-An array of Attendee objects associated with the specified event.
+An array of [attendee objects](#attendee "Attendee") associated with the specified event.

 ### `Expo.Calendar.createAttendeeAsync(eventId, details)`